ronmurphy/TheLongNights/docs/voxelworld-rpg-adaptation.md

 ### **Integration Done:**
 - ✅ Wired character creation to "Start New World" button
-- ✅ RPG system initializes with VoxelWorld
+- ✅ RPG system initializes with The Long Nights
 - ✅ Stats load/save ready (not connected to save system yet)

 ### **Test It:**